 #3.
 Aligning Pricing Strategy with Demand Generation

-A well-defined and researched pricing strategy can enhance your demand generation efforts by attracting customers and driving conversions.
+A well-defined pricing strategy can enhance your demand generation efforts by attracting customers and driving conversions.
 Value-based pricing, freemium models, and transparent communication with high-ticket products are essential in SaaS.
 This strategy is not only essential for new customers but also for retaining existing ones and reducing churn.

 Here’s how you can do it: